 - (a) Mineral resources are reported exclusive of those mineral resources that have been converted to mineral reserves.

 Mineral resources that are not mineral reserves do not have demonstrated economic viability. - (b) Mineral resources are not mineral reserves and do not meet the threshold for mineral reserve modifying factors, such as estimated economic viability, that would allow for conversion to mineral reserves.
-There is no certainty that any part of the mineral resources estimated will be converted into mineral reserves. - (c) Mineral resources assume an underground room and pillar mining method. - (d) Mineral resources amenable to underground mining methods are accessed via shaft and scheduled for extraction based on a conceptual room and pillar design using the same technical parameters as for mineral reserves. - (e) No cut-off grade or value based on commodity price is used to estimate mineral resources.
+There is no certainty that any part of the mineral resources estimated will be converted into mineral reserves. - (c) Mineral resources assume an underground room and pillar mining method. - (d) Mineral resources amenable to underground mining methods are accessed via shaft and scheduled for extraction based on a conceptual room and pillar design using the same technical parameters as for mineral reserves.

+- (e) No cut-off grade or value based on commodity price is used to estimate mineral resources.
 This is because the mining method used at Esterhazy is not grade selective.
-The potash mineralization is mined on one level by continuous miners following the well-defined and continuous beds of mineralization with relatively consistent grades. - (f) $\%K_2O$ refers to the total $\%K_2O$ of the samples. - (g) Mosaic used the following KCl commodity prices to assess prospects for economic extraction for the mineral resources but are not used for cut-off purposes: 2022-\$271/tonne, 2023-\$231/tonne, 2024-\$219/tonne, 2025-\$185/tonne, 2026-\$188/tonne, and for the LOM plan \$219/tonne. - (h) Mosaic used a US\$/CAD\$ exchange rate of 1.31 to assess prospects for economic extraction for the mineral resources but was not used for cut-off purposes.
+The potash mineralization is mined on one level by continuous miners following the well-defined and continuous beds of mineralization with relatively consistent grades (Section II.2 of the Technical Report Summary). - () %K2O refers to the total %K2O of the samples. - (gc) Mosaic used the following 2021 LOM plan KCl commodity prices to assess prospects for economic extraction for the mineral resources but are not used for cut-off purposes: 2022-\$103/tonne, 2023-\$231/tonne, 2024-\$219/tonne, 2025-\$185/tonne, 2026-\$188/tonne, and for the LOM plan \$219/tonne.

+(h) Mosaic used a US\$/CAD\$ exchange rate of 1.30 to assess prospects for economic extraction for the mineral resources but was not used for cut-off purposes.